Mennonites in Argentina: Populations

 The number of adult members of the Mennonite faith in Argentina in 2012 was 4,678.
 Of these 1440 were members of Old Colony Mennonite congregations with a Germanic background, whereas the rest of 3,238 was mostly in Spanish-speaking congregations.

 Customs and beliefs

 The ethnic Mennonites in their four colonies have been mostly engaged in tilling the land and live a simple life without electricity, cars, telephones, television, or other developments of modern life.
-They are distinguished by their plain cloths and their understanding of the Christian faith, which is very important to stay away from the world.
+They are distinguished by their plain clothes and their understanding of the Christian faith, which is very important to stay away from the world.
 Relations with the outside world are restricted to the purchase of raw materials and selling products.

 Languages

 Ethnic Mennonites in Argentina speak Plautdietsch in everyday life and use an old-fashioned Standard German in reading, writing and singing.
 In addition, Spanish is spoken fluently by some settlers and taught in schools.
 By 2007, 1,300 people were surveyed in the town of Remecó, La Pampa, consisting of approximately 200 families, with an average of 8 to 12 children each.
 Converts to the Mennonite faith speak the language they spoke before their conversion, that is mostly Spanish.